Chart Color Schemes

 Doveton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 19.1%, significantly lower than Greater Melbourne's average of 37.0%.
+The area faces educational challenges, with university qualification rates at 19.1%, significantly lower than Greater Melbourne's average of 37.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.5%, followed by postgraduate qualifications (4.3%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 31.0% of residents aged 15+ holding vocational credentials – advanced diplomas (10.4%) and certificates (20.6%).
+Trade and technical skills are prominent, with 31.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.4%) and certificates (20.6%).

 Educational participation is high at 32.2%, including 9.9% in primary education, 8.8% in secondary education, and 4.5% pursuing tertiary education.
-There are seven schools operating within Doveton, educating approximately 947 students.
-The educational mix includes one primary school, three secondary schools, and three K-12 schools.
-Local school capacity is limited at 7.3 places per 100 residents compared to the regional average of 16.0, resulting in many families traveling nearby for schooling.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Doveton has a robust network of 7 schools educating approximately 947 students, with varied educational conditions across the area.
+The educational mix includes 1 primary school, 3 secondary schools, and 3 K-12 schools.
+Local school capacity is limited at 7.3 places per 100 residents compared to the regional average of 16.0, leading many families to travel for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education